Chondroitin supplement and arthritis treatment by Ray Sahelian, M.D. 400 mg tablets

 this ancillary study.
 The results are expected in about a year.

-November, 2005 - The highly anticipated symposium finally brought some clarification to a week of controversy at the ACR (American College of Rheumatology) Annual Scientific Meeting.
-Dr. Clegg, lead researcher of the NIH (GAIT) Glucosamine / Chondroitin Arthritis Intervention Trial, presented further data that had not previously been presented, as well as additional information on the positive effects of chondroitin sulfate.
+2005 - ACR (American College of Rheumatology) Annual Scientific Meeting.
+Dr. Clegg, lead researcher of the NIH (GAIT) Glucosamine / Chondroitin Arthritis Intervention Trial, presented further data on the positive effects of chondroitin sulfate.
 Dr. Clegg explained that the study was designed to look at the action of chondroitin sulfate and glucosamine as drugs and not as dietary supplements.
 Chondroitin and glucosamine were required to meet pharmaceutical standards as the GAIT study was conducted under an Investigational New Drug application.
 New data that was presented by Dr. Clegg using the Omeract OARSI (Osteoarthritis Research Society International) response criteria for the total patient population indicated that the response for the combination of glucosamine and chondroitin was significantly higher than placebo.
 In Dr. Clegg's previous presentation, when using WOMAC response criteria, the result was that in the overall population, chondroitin sulfate and glucosamine did not outperform the positive control celecoxib, or were not significantly better than placebo.
 There were, however, promising signals in various sub-groups.
 In an exploratory analysis with patients that had moderate to high pain, the chondroitin / glucosamine combination showed a 79% response versus celecoxib at 69% and placebo at 54%.
 Dr. Clegg commented that "the combination appears to be more effective than placebo and outcome measures seem more robust."
 In more detailed analyzing results of chondroitin sulfate, it was found that in the overall population there was a significant improvement for patients experiencing joint swelling.
 Dr. Clegg concluded that chondroitin sulfate was risk-free and that further trials should be developed to explore the positive signals seen in the GAIT study.
 Further, to the anti-inflammatory and pain data from the GAIT study, Beat A. Michel, MD, followed with a presentation on the disease-modifying effects of chondroitin sulfate and its ability to control the progression of osteoarthritis.
 Dr. Michel presented data on the structure-modifying effects of chondroitin sulfate in knee osteoarthritis, the results of which were recently published in Arthritis Rheumatology 2005.
 The study concluded that chondroitin sulfate qualifies as a Disease Modifying Drug for the treatment of osteoarthritis and is especially active in overweight patients, patients under 60 years of age and patients with mild to moderate osteoarthritis.
 In all of the study's groups, chondroitin sulfate proved statistically superior to placebo.

 A two-year study of chondroitin sulfate in erosive